Growing Soybeans (Edamame)

 That’s all the justification we needed to find non-gmo soybeans to grow.
 And, we did.
 You can purchase them at Seeds Now and Amazon.com.

 Don’t take it off the menu yet, though.
-According to another abstract, (National Library of Medicine), soy, if eaten during childhood, may be a woman’s defense against breast cancer.
+According to another abstract, (National Library of Medicine), soy, if eaten during childhood, may act as a woman’s defense against breast cancer.

 The verdict on soy is mixed.
 The one thing few people debate is that soybeans are a tasty treat and one of the few vegetables that kids will actually eat without being nagged!